-Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and sells entertainment products worldwide.
-It offers home leisure equipment; handheld and home console hardware and related software; and playing cards, karuta, and other products.
+Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and sells electronic entertainment products in Japan, the United States, Europe, Australia, Asia, and internationally.
+It provides video game platforms, playing cards, Karuta, and other products; and handheld and home console hardware and related software.
 The company was formerly known as Nintendo Playing Card Co., Ltd. and changed its name to Nintendo Co., Ltd. in 1963.
-Nintendo Co., Ltd. was founded in 1889 and is headquartered in Kyoto, Japan.
+Nintendo Co., Ltd. was founded in 1889 and is based in Kyoto, Japan.

 Founded in 1889

 Nintendo Co.
-Reports Earnings Results for the Nine Months Ended December 2014; Revises Earnings Guidance for the Fiscal Year Ending March 31, 2015
+Reports Earnings Results for the First Quarter Ended June 2017; Reaffirms Earnings Guidance for the Year Ending March 2018

 Similar Private Companies By Industry